 Q. 19 Is it possible to use EVMs for simultaneous elections for Parliament and State Legislative Assembly?

 Ans.
-Yes It is possible to use EVMs for simultaneous elections for Parliament and State Legislative Assembly and the existing EVMs have been designed keeping this requirement in view.
+No. Two separate EVMs are required for conduct of simultaneous elections for Parliament and State Legislative Assembly.

 Q.20 What are the advantages in using EVMs?